 private, public and non-profit sectors to cultivate internships and

 full-time career opportunities for Fletcher students.
 She also manages

 on-going relationships with existing employers which includes organizing

 and hosting clients for on-campus activities and facilitates

-She is a MA candidate at Tufts University and received a BA in Studies of World Literature and Asian Studies with a
+She received her MA in Educational Studies at Tufts University and received a BA in Studies of World Literature and Asian Studies with a

 concentration in International Relations from the College of the Holy